ashleyrennee/TalkToMe/README.md

 # TalkToMe 💬
-TalkToMe is a simple chat app exercise
+TalkToMe is a MVC model chat app that stores user data like email, password, and messages into Firebase.